 Thank you for your interest!
-We are currently seeking a Literary Events Intern for Fall 2017 (see description below).
+We are currently seeking a Literary Events Intern for Spring 2019 (see description below).

 Interested in applying?
 Send a resume and cover letter to Annie.